alexaugustobr/spring-mvc-movies/README.markdown

 * Spring MVC 3.2
 * MongoDb 2.2
 * Spring Security 3.1.0
-* Thymeleaf 2.0.13

 Usage
 -----

 The project includes a Gradle build script.

-The following command will create the Eclipse project:
+The following command will create the IDEA project:

-    gradle eclipse
+    ./gradlew idea

 to run the application inside tomcat:

-    gradle runTomcatWar
+    ./gradlew runTomcatWar
-    gradle stopTomcat
+    ./gradlew stopTomcat